 With that said, you don’t need a classroom for growth as a writer or meaningful exchange.
 You just need passionate people who want to share and learn and grow collaboratively-people who come with good intentions.
 And graduate school certainly doesn’t guarantee an arrangement like that.

-To add to that, there are all kinds of things that you need, as a writer, that come from outside the classroom.
-You have to have the ability to self-start your writing, which is something I wasn’t sure I had until I took two years between finishing my MA and starting my PhD.
-Classrooms can teach you many things, but in my experience lasting, intrinsic motivation to write can’t be taught—at best, a classroom might inspire this, or encourage it.
+To add to that, there are all kinds of things that you need, as a writer, that comes from outside the classroom.
+You have to have the ability to self-start your writing, which is something I wasn’t sure I had until I took two years between finishing my MA and starting my PhD, which was difficult in itself.
+Going for a PhD is not something that can be completed easily, you need to put time and a whole lot of effort into it to achieve that honor.
+Speaking to some PhD Writers can help set out and provide background in how to do the writing side of your PhD, but it was still a lot to do.
+Classrooms can teach you many things, but in my experience, lasting, intrinsic motivation to write can’t be taught-at best, a classroom might inspire this, or encourage it.
 And while classrooms are excellent opportunities for learning about how people deal with weird power imbalances and relationships, which are great for fiction, you have to get outside of classrooms and see real people interacting in the real world about real, not-classroom things to be able to write different stories.